Data Quality as Predictor of Voice Anti-Spoofing Generalization: Introduction

 But \emph{why} voice anti-spoofing, especially across corpora, is so difficult?
 As an intuitive motivation, Fig. \ref{fig:tsne-visuals} visualizes spectral differences in seven different voice anti-spoofing corpora.
 Even if each corpus contains different spoofing attacks of varied difficulty, at the corpus level the audio files can be homogenous.
 This is due to shared acoustic properties that may depend on speaker population, original recording environment, choice of microphones, data processing pipelines --- and perhaps even on signal scale and audio file format.
 Similarly, there are systematic differences across corpora due to differences in such characteristics.
 When a voice anti-spoofing system is trained and tested using data in a single corpus only, one conveniently sidesteps the issue of feature or representation compatibility across domains; it may not be needed as the training and test data are already homogenous in their qualities.

 Our work aims at quantifying the impact of corpus-level acoustic mismatch factors upon voice anti-spoofing performance.
 Our work is differentiated from majority of prior work in anti-spoofing by an \emph{explanatory} perspective.
-As a community, we lack \emph{understanding} of the role of training and test data in voice anti-spoofing.
-Given the central role of data in any machine learning task (such as voice anti-spoofing), we argue that it is useful to uncover the factors that contribute negatively (or positively) to voice anti-spoofing performance.
+As a community, we lack \emph{understanding} of the role of training and test data in anti-spoofing.
+Given the central role of data in any machine learning task (including anti-spoofing), we argue that it is useful to uncover data-related factors that contribute negatively (or positively) to performance.
 We approach this problem by focusing on a few carefully selected corpus level attributes, such as distribution of signal-to-noise ratio and speakers.
 These potentially confounding variables are then used as predictors of anti-spoofing performance in a regression analysis setting.

 Our work is not the first to address the impact of factors that may influence anti-spoofing performance or bias evaluation results.
-Prior work has addressed, for instance, the impact of waveform sample distributions \cite{Lapidot2020} and corpus biases due to presence of silence regions \cite{Chettri2019,bhusan_taslp}.
+Prior work has addressed, for instance, the impact of waveform sample distributions \cite{Lapidot2020} and biases due to presence of silence regions \cite{Chettri2019,bhusan_taslp}.
 Other work, such as \cite{Tak2020}, have provided interpretations beyond error rates for specific anti-spoofing methods.
 Our work is differentiated from these studies in that we propose a \emph{unified} framework for assessing data-related quality factors, treated as predictors in a regression model setting.
 What follows is description of our framework and preliminary experiments that pool data from seven different anti-spoofing corpora.